rviscarra/blog/content/en/post/pyo3-psbt.md

 author: "Rafael"
 cover: "/images/pyo3-psbt/cover.png"
 tags: ["python", "rust", "bitcoin", "cryptocurrency", "blockchain"]
-date: 2024-07-02T00:00:00-03:00
+date: 2024-07-18T00:00:00-03:00
-build:
-  list: never
 ---

 {{<figure src="/images/pyo3-psbt/cover.png" alt="Rusty Python" class="no-box-shadow">}}

+{{<toc>}}

 ### What to expect from this blog post

-This blog post is meant to be an introduction to PyO3 by walking the reader through the build process of a non-trivial extension module in Rust using PyO3.
-A basic understanding of Python and Rust is recommended to get the most out of this post.
+This blog post is meant to be an introduction to [PyO3](https://pyo3.rs) by walking the reader through the build process of a non-trivial extension module in Rust using PyO3.
+Some familiarity with Python and Rust is recommended to get the most out of this post, basic understanding of Bitcoin concepts may be required to fully grasp the code samples.

 <!--more-->